 One of the things we struggle with is how quickly we go from a good variety of craft supplies to way too much!
 For a while, I was offering grandparents the idea of craft supplies for birthdays and Christmas, since they’re consumable and our girls spend so much time crafting.
 But really, even that got out of hand, and we soon had way too much.

-To reduce the amount of craft supplies we have, we try to resist the urge to “get it in every color”, sticking with just what we need instead.
-We also share with others, plan multiple projects around the supplies we have or buy and — when all else fails — give the extras away to another family to use!
+To reduce the number of craft supplies we have, we try to resist the urge to “get it in every color”, sticking with just what we need instead.
+We also share with others, plan multiple projects around the supplies we have or buy, and — when all else fails — give the extras away to another family to use!